kahlilwassell/MPCS53014FinalProject/README.md

 # MPCS53014FinalProject
 This was my Final Project for the UChicago course MPCS53014 Big Data Application Architecture.
+The github page for this repo can be found [here](https://github.com/kahlilwassell/MPCS53014FinalProject/blob/main/README.md).
 # CTA Transit L Monitoring Application

 ## Overview